790 Naval Air Squadron: Fighter Direction Training Unit (1942–1949)

-On the 30 August 1945, the squadron relocated to RNAS Dale (HMS Goldcrest), located just outside the village of Dale, Pembrokeshire.
-The squadron continued to provide live interception flights but now for the new purpose built Air Direction School, which was located 1 mile South of RNAS Dale, at HMS Harrier, also known as R.N.
-Aircraft Direction Centre Kete.
 Here the squadron operated the twin-engined Avro Anson multi-role aircraft, the biplane de Havilland Dominie short-haul transport/airliner, Fairey Firefly I, a fighter and anti-submarine aircraft, de Havilland Mosquito FB.6 & B.25, and de Havilland Sea Mosquito TR.33 variants of the twin engine multi-role aircraft, the twin-engined Airspeed Oxford training aircraft, various marks of Supermarine Seafire, a navalised version of the Supermarine Spitfire fighter aircraft, and the Grumman Wildcat an American carrier-based fighter aircraft.
-790 Naval Air Squadron moved to RNAS Culdrose (HMS Seahawk), situated near Helston, on the Lizard Peninsula of Cornwall, on the 13 December 1947, it operated out of here for the next couple of years before disbanding on the 15 November 1949.
+790 Naval Air Squadron moved to RNAS Culdrose (HMS Seahawk), Cornwall, on the 13 December 1947, it operated out of here for the next couple of years before disbanding on the 15 November 1949.

-Aircraft operated
+Aircraft flown

 The squadron has operated a number of different aircraft types, including: